 The tachypnea usually subsides when the panic attack is over.

 A panic attack can happen to anyone, including those without a diagnosed mental health condition.

 Knowing how to deal with a panic attack and seeking treatment can help people cope with symptoms and improve their quality of life.

 Treatment options for tachypnea vary widely.
 Differences in treatment occur because a doctor needs to treat the underlying cause of the tachypnea.

 If a doctor is not already aware of the underlying cause, they will conduct tests, look at a person’s medical history, and consider other symptoms.

 - listening to the breathing with a stethoscope

 - measuring oxygen levels with a pulse oximetry clamp on the finger

-- blood tests to check for acid levels
+- blood tests to check for acid, glucose, blood, or electrolyte levels

 - a CT scan of the chest